MattKleinsmith/void-detector/README.md

 Void localization:
 - Input: Image of shelf
-- Output: xyz-coordinates of voids
+- Output: xyz-coordinates of voids, with respect to a 3D store map